 Another important note for those who are looking to arb regularly is not to jump on a line that is an obvious mistake.
 In the vast majority of cases, these will be caught by managers (particularly in major markets) and cancelled.
 If a leg of your arb is cancelled, that’s obviously not going to be a +EV scenario.
-In general, it’s vital to avoid sportsbooks that have a history of cancelling wagers retroactively.
-Again, this goes back to reputation and trust.
+In general, it’s vital to avoid sportsbooks that have a history of canceling wagers retroactively.
+This goes back to reputation.

 Big Money In Sports Bet Arbitrage

 Major markets will offer the most value for arbs, due to their high betting limits, but it’s certainly possible to find arbitrage opportunities in futures and proposition markets as well.
 The issue here is that the betting limits for these markets are much smaller than sides and totals.
 However, if you can get enough money down across a number of sites, it’s certainly possible.
-The variation in these smaller markets also makes them excellent choices for arbitrage betting.
+The variation in these smaller markets is excellent for arbitrage betting.

 Top Arbitrage Betting Sites For US Betors

 - Accepts Cryptocurrencies